 - Baby Back Ribs – Have an authentic baby back ribs meal.
 It is seasoned with a variety of seasonings and especially, celery salt.

 - Bloody Mary Mix – Have you ever imagined the classic bloody mary cocktail as a slushie?
 Try this easy bloody mary mix and find out the goodness you might have missed.

 - Rotisserie-Style Slow Cooker Chicken – This throw-together dish is well-seasoned and easy to prepare and cook.
 It’s perfect to prepare for family dinners and special occasions.

-Still, you can use celery seed as a seasoning or spice on its own, or you can make your own homemade celery salt.
+You can use celery seed or celery flakes as a seasoning or spice on their own, or make your own homemade celery salt.
 You can achieve this by mixing 2 parts of salt for every 1 part of ground celery seed.

 Celery Seed Substitutes

 Recipes sometimes call for ingredients that we don’t have on hand at the moment.
-Don’t worry, there are other ingredients that we can use to replace this versatile ingredient.
+Don’t worry, here are other ingredients that you can use to replace this versatile ingredient:

 Consider Adding Celery Seed to Your Diet

 These little dark-brown seeds are packed with such great flavors that you can easily slip them right into a great variety of dishes ranging from marinades to Bloody Marys.
 The nutrients you get from consuming celery seeds include calcium for your bones and iron for your red blood cells.
 It can even help lower your blood pressure!

 With all the great taste and health benefits they bring, you should definitely try this power-packed super seed!